 Another Example: “Paul never talks about the virgin birth in any of his letters.
 It’s not even mentioned in the creed that he cites in 1 Corinthians 15.
 This is a strong indicator that he didn’t believe in it.”

 I have heard this from several skeptics of the Christian faith.
 In fact, I think Bart Eherman mentions it in his book “How Jesus Became God”.
 The problem with this argument is because it commits the argument from silence fallacy.
 Yes, didn’t mention the virgin birth.
 He didn’t mention God creating life on day 5, or Jesus eating fish after he was raised from the dead, he didn’t mention that he believed the sky is blue either.
 That doesn’t mean he doesn’t believe these things.
 The reason Paul doesn’t mention the virgin birth is probably because it wasn’t relevant to the topics he was writing on.
-For example, in 1 Corinthians, one major concern (among other things) were people denying the resurrection 1)not Jesus’ resurrection, but that people will be raised from the dead in general.
-Paul pointed out that if the denied the resurrection, they were also unwittingly denying the resurrection of Christ as well.
-He then goes onto present eyewitness evidence for the resurrection .
+For example, in 1 Corinthians, one major concern (among other things) were people denying the resurrection not Jesus’ resurrection, but that people will be raised from the dead in general.
+Paul pointed out that if the denied the resurrection, they were also unwittingly denying the resurrection of … Continue reading.
 In Galatians, the main topic was how the old Jewish ceremonial laws had been put away because the law had been fulfilled in Christ’s sinless life, and that one is putting themselves under an unnecessary burden if they try to follow all of those various rules and regulations.

 I’m sure that had some of the churches questioned or denied the virginal birth of Jesus, Paul would have addressed it, but apparently it wasn’t.
 Paul’s letters mainly address concerns and theological questions that his converts had, or to rebuke them for practicing some type of sin.